HP3-16/machine-learning-projects/README.md

 # Projects of Machine Learning

 ## binary_clf : using nn for binary classification
-Classifying movie reviews as positive or negative
+- Classifying movie reviews as positive or negative
+- Twitter sentiment analysis